ceylon-docker/ceylon/README.md

     FROM ceylon/ceylon

 all the local files in the same folder will automatically be added to the image.
-And if a shell script with the name `start-app.sh` exists it will be executed automatically when running the image.
+Then you just need to add a single `CMD` to your `Dockerfile` to run the code and you're done.
 This all together makes it easy to wrap everything into a simple application bundle, imagine the following folder structure for example:

     ./Dockerfile
-    ./start-app.sh
     ./source/my/app/module.ceylon
     ./source/my/app/run.ceylon

-And a `start-app.sh` file with the following command:
+And the following contents of the `Dockerfile`:

+    FROM ceylon/ceylon
-    ceylon run --compile my.app
+    CMD ceylon run --compile my.app

 NB: You can of course pre-compile the sources and add the resulting `modules` folder to the image instead of the sources and just immediately run the code without compiling.